Reducing Your Risk of Bladder Cancer

 A risk factor is something that increases your chances of developing cancer.
 Modifying the following risk factors may help you reduce your risk of bladder cancer.

-As many as 60% of all cases of bladder cancer may be associated with smoking, including smoking cigars.
-If you are smoker, you should do everything within your power to stop.
-You are risking bladder cancer, as well as many other kinds of serious diseases.
-Contact your healthcare provider to see if you can use an alternative nicotine delivery system (nicotine patch, nicotine gum), hypnotherapy, or group support to help you make this important but difficult lifestyle change.
+If you are smoker, you should find a way to stop.
+Smoking puts you at risk for bladder cancer, as well as many other serious diseases.
+Contact your doctor to see if you can use an alternative nicotine delivery system, hypnotherapy, or group support to help you make this important but difficult lifestyle change.

 For more information on quitting smoking,